ShangolMangol/FUSE_Project/README.md

 ```bash
 fusermount3 -u ./mnt
 ```

+## Adding a New File Handler

+To add support for a new file type in the Critical Fuse system, follow these steps:

+1. **Create a New Handler Class:**
+   - In the `CriticalFuse/FileHandlers/` directory, create a new C++ class for your file type (e.g., `MyFileHandler.cpp` and `MyFileHandler.h`).
+   - Inherit from the abstract base class `AbstractFileHandler`.

+2. **Implement Required Methods:**
+   - At minimum, implement the mapping/splitting function(s) specific to your file type, as well as any other pure virtual methods from `AbstractFileHandler`.
+   - Example skeleton:
+     ```cpp
+     // MyFileHandler.h
+     #include "AbstractFile.h"
+     class MyFileHandler : public AbstractFileHandler {
+     public:
+         MyFileHandler(const std::string& path);
+         ResultCode createMapping(const char* buffer, size_t size) override;
+         // Implement other required methods...
+     };
+     ```

+3. **Register the New Handler:**
+   - In the main FUSE logic (typically in `CriticalFUSE.cpp`), locate the section where file handlers are selected based on file type, in the function `getFileHandler`.
+   - Add an `if` or `switch` statement to instantiate your new handler for the appropriate file extension or magic number.
+   - Example:
+     ```cpp
+     if (extension == ".mytype") {
+         fileHandler = std::make_unique<MyFileHandler>(path);
+     }
+     ```

+4. **Update the Build System:**
+   - Add your new `.cpp` file to the `CriticalFuse/Makefile` so it is compiled and linked.

+5. **Run The System With Your Handler:**
+   - Build the project with `make` and test your handler using the FUSE filesystem.

+**Summary:**
+- Inherit from `AbstractFileHandler`.
+- Implement required methods for your file type.
+- Register your handler in the main FUSE logic.
+- Add your files to the Makefile.
+- Test thoroughly.

+For more details, refer to the existing handlers in `CriticalFuse/FileHandlers/` (e.g., `JpegFile.cpp`, `TextFile.cpp`).

 ## BitFlipper Tool
 The BitFlipper tool allows you to flip bits in files, either completely or randomly.
 This is useful for testing file corruption scenarios and error resilience.